 To help you understand optically amplified PONs better, here are the typical GPON RE business owners encounter:

 - This technology usually has a wavelength filter that can separate upstream and downstream signals.

 - It has an amplifier for every direction.

 - It performs noise limitation by providing bandpass filters in the upstream and downstream directions.

 According to experts, the G.984 protocol was designed by experts for a TDM-shared optical tree—not to compete with other robust protocols on point-to-point links.
 As a matter of fact, the reach extension is just an additional long point-to-point trunk line connected to a point-to-multipoint GPON ODN.
 Although this is true, the point-to-multipoint specialization on the trunk line of the GPON protocol brings some disadvantages in terms of dynamic range, receiver synchronization, jitter budget, etc. That’s why the remote protocol terminator (RPT) rose up to circumvent these issues.

 It is without a doubt that the RTP was designed to host next-generation access technology like high-speed TDM-based PONs and WDM-based PONs.
 RTP uses the right tools needed for each delay, split ratio, maintenance, existing silicon, existing optical components, software, and budget.
 With that said, it’s clear that RPT is based on current technology, standards, and components that can be delivered within the usual product development time frame.

 Getting to Know the Next-Generation Access

 As you can see, the GPON available today has been standardized by professionals all around the world.
-For this very reason, the optical access community are now talking about technologies that have the potential to revolutionize the next-generation access.
+For this very reason, the optical access community is now talking about technologies that have the potential to revolutionize next-generation access.